 Sadly, Lee Marvin was looking rather old for this action role and especially too old to be the Linda Evans’ love interest but there you have it.

 Again, it isn’t explained how we went from Marenkov briefing Communist big-wigs into looking into a mole in Europe to him defecting.
-If I understand it right, General Marenkov is disillusioned with the Soviet Union’s …uh… terrorist ways?
-I think, and Bunin, who he was talking with in the movie’s opening act, is one of the people who are using the Soviet Union’s security apparatus to cause the terrorism.
+If I understand it right, General Marenkov is disillusioned with the Soviet Union’s …uh… terrorist ways?… I think, and Bunin, who he was talking with in the movie’s opening act, is one of the people who are using the Soviet Union’s security apparatus to cause the terrorism.
 Now that he’s defected, Bunin is after Marenkov and wants to eliminate him.

-Marenkov defects to Wargrave and his group and they realize that this is a superb opportunity to clean out all of Europe of the worst “hawkish” elements of the Soviet Union.
+Marenkov defects directly to Wargrave and his group and they realize that this is a superb opportunity to clean out all of Europe of the worst “hawkish”/terrorist elements of the Soviet Union.

-Regardless, the film was completed by cult director Monte Hellman (Two Lane Blacktop) but the end result is a very odd bird of a film, an action/adventure Cold War spy film which features one major sequence that feels like it belongs in your typical 1970’s era “disaster” film.
+Avalanche Express was completed by cult director Monte Hellman (Two Lane Blacktop) but the end result is a very odd bird of a film, an action/adventure/intrigue Cold War spy film which features one major sequence that feels like it belongs in your typical 1970’s era “disaster” film.

-Further, there’s also this sequence where Bunin’s people stop and have a huge shoot out with those on the train, breaking windows and putting many holes in her… while the other passengers are still inside!
+Further, there’s also this sequence earlier on where Bunin’s people stop and have a huge shoot out with those on the train, breaking windows and putting many holes in the train’s body… while the other passengers are still inside!

-Once the shoot out and avalanche are done, though, its like the passengers forget what happened and the train’s windows seem to have fixed themselves and they off load as if nothing serious happened to them!
+Once the shoot out and avalanche are done and they reach their destination, its like the passengers have completely forgotten what happened and the train’s bullet holes and broken windows seem to have fixed themselves and they off load as if nothing serious happened to them!